AchoraSoft/kisscli_tool/README.md

 ## Manual Installation

 1. Download the appropriate binary from our [releases page](https://github.com/AchoraSoft/tofocli_tool/releases)
-2. Make it executable: `chmod +x kissc`
+2. Make it executable: `chmod +x tofo`
-3. Move it to your PATH: `mv kissc /usr/local/bin/`
+3. Move it to your PATH: `mv tofo /usr/local/bin/`

 ## Usage